rmahidhar/CarND-Traffic-Sign-Classifier-P2/writeup.md

 * 'sizes' is a list containing tuples, (width, height) representing the the original width and height the image.
 * 'coords' is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image.

 The traffic sign classification mainly use only features and labels.
-I used coords generating a scaled image for additional images but this didn't help in the improvement of test accuracy.
+I attempted using 'coords' values for generation scaled images, but scaled images didn't help in improving the model accuracies.

 ###2.
 Summarize, Explore and Visualize the dataset

-The German Traffic Sign Dataset consists of 39,209 32×32 px color images that we are supposed to use for training, and 12,630 images that we will use for testing.
+The German Traffic Sign Dataset consists of 39,209 32×32 px color images for training, and 12,630 images for testing.
 Each image is a photo of a traffic sign belonging to one of 43 classes, e.g. traffic sign types.

 ```python
 # print the train and test dataset count